jillbot/tsp/wp-content/plugins/tweet-old-post/readme.txt

 ﻿=== Revive Old Post (Former Tweet Old Post) ===
-Contributors: codeinwp
+Contributors: codeinwp,marius2012,marius_codeinwp,hardeepasrani,Madalin_Themeisle
 Tags: admin, ajax, plugin, twitter, facebook, linkedin, automatic, tweet, share, wordpress, marketing, sharing, Tweet old post, Tweets,evergreen,  Promote old post by tweeting about them, Twitter, Auto Tweet, Hashtags, Twitter Hashtags, Tweet Posts, Tweet, Post Tweets, Wordpress Twitter Plugin, Twitter Plugin, Tweet Selected Posts, Twitter, Promote Posts, Tweet Random Post, Share Post, Promote Post, Post Tweets, Wordpress Twitter, Drive Traffic, Tweet Selected Posts
 Requires at least: 2.7
-Tested up to: 4.0
+Tested up to: 4.2.2
 Stable tag: trunk

-Plugin to share about your old posts to get more hits for them and keep them alive.
+Plugin to share about your old posts on twitter, facebook, linkedin to get more hits for them and keep them alive.

 == Description ==

-Revive Old Posts is a plugin designed to tweet your older posts to get more traffic.
+> If you want to see a live demo of the plugin you can check <a href="http://www.youtube.com/watch?v=YOnlWmyO3VU">http://www.youtube.com/watch?v=YOnlWmyO3VU</a>.

+### Why to upgrade to PRO ?

+Using the <a rel="friend" href="https://themeisle.com/plugins/tweet-old-post-pro/">PRO version</a> of the plugin you will unleash the most important functionality : images in tweets .
+Using those your RT/CTR will go crazy.

+Other notable features :

+* Multiple Social Accounts
+* Custom Post Types support
+* Linkedin support
+* Post with image
+* Custom Schedule
+* Post to Xing / Tumblr

+### What the plugin can do ?

 This plugin helps you to keeps your old posts alive by sharing them and driving more traffic to them from social networks.
 It also helps you to promote your content.
 You can set time and no of posts to share to drive more traffic.For questions, comments, or feature requests, <a href="https://themeisle.com/contact/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">contact us</a>!

 For updates follow https://twitter.com/themeisle If you have anything you can let us know <a href="https://themeisle.com/contact/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">here</a>.

-ThemeIsle is a <a href="https://www.codeinwp.com">Codeinwp</a> product.

-= Translations =

-* sk_SK translation by Patrik Žec (PATWIST) of http://patwist.com

-**Fortcoming**

-- Custom Schedule
-- Posts queue
+ThemeIsle is a Codeinwp product where we also offer a <a href="http://www.codeinwp.com" rel="friend" title="psd to wordpress">psd to wordpress service</a>, we blog about different topics like : news, <a href="http://www.codeinwp.com/blog/best-business-corporate-wordpress-themes/" rel="friend"> business themes </a> or <a href="http://justfreethemes.com/" rel="friend">free themes</a>

 **Revive Old Post provides following features**